BesVolk/Unlimited-Cross-Trial-Fix-and-fixes-Expired-bottle-Mac-/README.md

 Before you run it, you need to execute the following command in your terminal:

-1. Open your terminal and enter the command: chmod +x
+1. Open your terminal and type this command: chmod +x

 2. Drag the Bestrial.command file into the terminal, placing it after the command.